 The parts situation is a breeze.
 For one, the tool barely wears and everything is overbuilt.
 For two, I keep a good stock in Seattle.
 For three, First Class Mail to or from Japan is very inexpensive and delivers parts in just a few days.
 Now, let me show you some close ups.

-Here is the Morizumi cutter mounted to a hardwood bench, IKEA’s handy BEKVÄM cart (USD$59.99).
-I’ve placed a baking pan (Bakers Secret cookie pan, USD$6.99) under it to catch oil.
+Here is the Morizumi cutter mounted to a hardwood bench, IKEA's handy BEKVÄM cart (USD$69.99).
+I've placed a baking pan (Bakers Secret cookie pan, USD$6.99) [circa 2016, a pan is included] under it to catch oil.
 Keep an oiler at the ready and over lubricate!
 Notice the In and Out bottles and a spoke fragment catch bottle on the first shelf.
 The shelves have plenty of room for spoke inventory from which to cut.
 Placing your cutter on a dedicated altar improves efficiency and respect for the tool.
 In this view, the cutting handle is in place.

 A closer look at the catch bottle.
 Notice the gray tube to the right of the Morizumi label.
-This is a 1″ plastic tube (provided) that catches spoke trimmings.
-I’ve drilled a 1″ hole in the baking pan and the bench top so spoke bits drop directly into the bottle below.
-This is another IKEA item, the Droppar bottle (118oz USD$9.99).
-It’s pulled forward in this shot for viewing.
-I’ve got thousands of long (and micro sized) trimmings in it.
+This is a 1" plastic tube (provided) that catches spoke trimmings.
+I've drilled a 1" hole in the baking pan and the bench top so spoke bits drop directly into the bottle below.
+It's pulled forward in this shot for viewing.
+I've got thousands of long (and micro sized) trimmings in it.
 Of course, you can also use the cutter without the tube and let the trimmings fall to the bench for later gathering.

 In and Out Bottles

-Here you can better see my In and Out bottles, IKEA Droppars (30oz USD$3.99).
+Here you can better see my In and Out bottles.
 Cutting speed or threading speed is increased if you manage to keep hand motions to a minimum.
 In this shot, the threading lever is in place and a spoke inserted, ready for threading.

 3/4 Left Side View